rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 r x ... x (x:s)
 ```

-A path that is not supposed to fall into the same category must therfore branch
+A path that is not supposed to fall into the same category must therefore branch
 off from an ancestor of the first associated node.
 That is, a second path may
 branch off beginning with the parent of an associated node and up until the
 first node's top-most relevant ancestor.